 Well, you could, but that might cause the powder to get damaged and ruin it for your next use.

 You might also wonder if you can take your makeup on a plane in your purse, and the short answer is: yes, as long as it isn’t more than 12 ounces.

-The this huge cosmetic bag from Ellis James Designs is perfect for just this purpose.
-It’s a gorgeous, but affordable, bag suited to storing cosmetics.
-You can even store bottles upright in this makeup bag.
+The huge cosmetic bag and large cosmetic organizer from Ellis James Designs are perfect for just this purpose.
+They’re gorgeous, but affordable, bags suited to storing cosmetics.
+You can even store bottles upright in the tall makeup bag.
 Thanks to its double-layer design, you’ll never have to worry about spills or tears!

 In addition, the bag, which is made from quilted nylon, comes with brush holders, organizer pockets, and a discrete zipper pocket.

 These features make packing your makeup an absolute breeze.
 Plus, it’s water-resistant, in case you were worried about protection against liquids.